 The Mythology behind Celebrating Holi

 One day, Hiranyakashyapu decided to end the turmoil by demanding his sister Holika to lure Prahlad to sit on her lap amidst the fire.
 To the fact that Holika possessed the blessing of staying unscathed by fire.
-But unfortunately, Holika was reduced to ashes as her intentions were sinful, while Prahlad walked out safely as he was chanting the name of God all the time.
+But unfortunately, Holika was reduced to ashes as her intentions were sinful, while Prahlad walked out safely as he was chanting the name of God Vishnu all the time.

-Usually, Celebrating Holi is a two-day affair- starting on the eve of Phagun Purnima or a full moon day of the spring season when a huge holy fire is worshiped.
+Usually, Holi celebration is a two-day affair- starting on the eve of Phagun Purnima or a full moon day of the spring season when a huge holy fire is worshiped.
 The next day people bathe one another in colors and water, drink ‘bhaang’ and dance their way through afternoons.
 There is an air of innocent mischief and fun all around.

 Mathura & Vrindavan- The most Revered destinations for Celebrating Holi